t-b/inferno/docs/README.md

 PAUSE ON LOAD, if you want a pause between loading a protocol and recording, set to True

 __[HEADSTAGE TO UNIQUE ID]__
-`headstage number = serial_channel` is the format for each entry.
-Numbers 1-n corrispond to `inferno run <HS1_cell_id> ... <HSn_cell_id>` on the command line.
+`headstage number = serial_channel`
+The above is the format for each entry.
+Headstage numbers 1-n corrispond to `inferno run <HS1_cell_id> ... <HSn_cell_id>` on the command line.
 This associates the numbers you use for your headstages 1-n to the serial number (8 digit number for 700B)  of the MultiClamp follow by an underscore followed by the channel number (1 or 2).
 For example 1 = 12345678_1 associates your headstage number 1 to the headstage plugged in to the first channel of the